RobRendell/gTove/README.md

 * Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
 * Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.
 * Duplicating a mini with visiblity "fog" won't update each duplicate's hidden/revealed status based on the location it ends up.
-* Transparent maps interact badly with nearby things with transparency (hidden/fogged minis and labels).

 ### Features

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-august-2020--268aa788-87d3-4827-bc33-3cd732585dfb):

 * Dice enhancements: Identify who made the dice roll.
 Ability to have more than one person roll at once.
-Ability for players to customise the colour of "their" dice.
 * Support Fog of War on hexagonal grids (shaders, mouse clicks, elastic drag)
 * Support uploading and viewing PDFs.
 * Pieces roster improvement: option to show fractions near pieces as a health bar.